hclbaur/sda-core/docs/SPECIFICATION.md

 ### Content

 Simple content is *always* enclosed in double quotes.
 Unlike some other data formats (for example JSON) SDA is not strongly typed.
-Evrything is essentially a `string`.
+Everything is essentially a `string`.
 In other words, the following examples are all *invalid* in SDA:

 	age 54